 Figure 6.
 Venn Diagram of Species Observed from Visual SCUBA Surveys.

-Comparison of eDNA and Visual Census Surveys
+Comparison of eDNA and visual census surveys

-eDNA detected 76% (19 out of 25) of species observed during all combined National Park Service transect surveys (Table S5-S6). eDNA failed to resolve Lythrypnus dalli (Gobiidae), L. zebra, Sebastes atrovirens (Sebastidae), S. auriculatus, S. chrysomelas, and S. serranoides to species level.
-At the genus level, eDNA performed markedly better recovering 95% (19 out of 20) of genera observed during under water censuses.
-The remaining genus Lythrypnus was detected prior to site occupancy modeling, but occurred in only one replicate at two separate sites.
+eDNA detected 68% (17 out of 25) of species observed during all combined National Park Service transect surveys (Table S5-S6). eDNA failed to resolve Lythrypnus dalli (Gobiidae), L. zebra, Alloclinus holderi, Rhacochilus toxotes, Sebastes atrovirens (Sebastidae), S. auriculatus, S. chrysomelas, and S. serranoides to species level.
+At the genus level, eDNA performed markedly better recovering 85% (17 out of 20) of genera observed during under water censuses.
+Lythrypnus zebra, Alloclinus holderi, and Rhacochilus toxotes were all detected prior to site occupancy modeling, but occurred in only one or two replicates at a site.

-In addition to the above, eDNA recovered 31 species that were not recorded during the visual censuses conducted by the National Park Service.
-Of these, 30 were California fish species previously recorded in Kelp Forest Monitoring Program surveys (Table S7), but not observed during our paired surveys.
-In addition, eDNA detected the California native dog-faced witch eel (Facciolella gilberti, Nettastomatidae) that had not previously been observed by the Kelp Forest Monitoring Program.
+In addition to the above, eDNA recovered 23 species that were not recorded during the visual censuses conducted by the National Park Service.
+Of these, all were California fish species previously recorded in Kelp Forest Monitoring Program surveys (Table S7), but not observed during our paired surveys.

 There were few conspicuous differences in species observed across sites, with visual census results identifying 11 common taxa across all sites (Table S6).
 Of these, 10 were also found to be common across all sites using eDNA methods with one species (Lythrypnus dalli) not detected by eDNA.
 Species richness from visual census data showed that fish diversity was highest within MPA (n=21), lowest outside the MPA (n=13) and intermediate (n=18) on the edge of the MPA, while eDNA had the opposite pattern.